Technigo/project-happy-thoughts-api/README.md

 Endpoints:

 - https://alma-happy-thoughts-api.onrender.com/thoughts, GET request for list of 20 thoughts, POST request to send a new thought
-- Backend: https://alma-happy-thoughts-api.onrender.com/thoughts/:thoughtId/like - POST request to like a thought
+- https://alma-happy-thoughts-api.onrender.com/thoughts/:thoughtId/like - POST request to like a thought

 ## View it live